ColinBashful/Blahaj-Paperized/README.md

 ## Ported Mod

 This is a port of the fork [Blahaj (Fabric) - replushed](https://github.com/DaFuqs/Blahaj) of the original.
-If you are a Quilt user on <=1.20.2 use their version instead and say thanks! 😄
+If you are a Fabric/Quilt user use their version instead and say thanks! 😄

 ## License